 25.25 Enduring and/or Severe Parental Mental Illness

-- Previous history of mental health problems;
+- risk of developing mental health difficulties

 The following factors may also lead to the conclusion that a child may have suffered or is likely to suffer significant harm: